sreejithkchandran/ProacAlert/README.md

 ![alt text](https://s20.postimg.org/6nvm1mkrx/conf7.png)

-Score is the CVE Risk score, by default is 7, you can’t comment out this section but you can tune it between 1 to 10, 1 is  least and 10 is most.
+Score is the CVE Risk score, by default is 7, you cannot comment out this section but you can tune it between 1 to 10, 1 is least and 10 is most.

-Users can choose Vendor and Product in combination, either one or every alerts based on the score.
+Users can choose Vendor and Product in combination, either one or every alert based on the score.

 If you choose vendor and product same time then it should be a specific match for example, vendor = cisco, juniper and product=ios, junos if you choose vendor = cisco,juniper and product=ios then only cisco and ios based alerts are reported so make sure you configure accordingly.